-(The capital of Kashmir) Visit Hari Parbat Fort, Jama Masjid, Walk in the old bazaar and over one of the seven old Bridges on river Jhelum, view from outside the shrine in honor of Shah Hamdan.
+In Srinagar (The capital of Kashmir) visit Hari Parbat Fort, Jama Masjid, Walk in the old bazaar, and over one of the seven old Bridges on the river Jhelum, view from outside the shrine in honor of Shah Hamdan.

 Gulmarg is surrounded by dense forests of tall conifers, Gulmarg is known for unparalleled beauty and is rated as one of the matchless tourist spots of the world.
 It is famous for Golf hikes and boasts of a beautiful highland golf course.
 It is the premier resort for winter sports in the country.
 The meadow of Flowers is a world-famous tourist spot in the Baramulla Distt of Kashmir.
 The altitude of Gulmarg is 2730 meters.

 Raghunath Temple is dedicated to Lord Rama.
 The inner walls of the temple are covered with gold sheets on three sides.
 The galleries are covered with lakhs of ‘Saligrams’.
 The surrounding temples are dedicated to other gods and goddesses from the epic, Ramayana.
 The temple is located in the heart of Jammu.
 Construction of the temple was started in 1835 by Maharaja Gulab Singh and completed by his son, Maharaja Ranbir Singh in 1860.

 Patnitop is enveloped by thickly wooded forests, Patnitop offers beautiful picnic spots, peaceful walks, and breathtaking views of the mountainscape of the Chenab basin.
 In winter, the resort is generally covered with a thick mantle of snow thus providing opportunities for various snow games including skiing.
 It is the best-developed tourist spot of Jammu and is second to none in its natural charm, climate, pine forests, and lush green cover.

-Pahalgam is in Anantnag District and is about 96 kms from Srinagar.
+Pahalgam is in Anantnag District and is about 96 km from Srinagar.
 The nearest airport is in Badgam Distt.
 This Airport is connected with major cities of India.
 The nearest Rail Head is at Jammu and from there National Highway NH1A connects the Kashmir valley with India.
 The road to Pahalgam takes from Khannabal or alternatively from Bijbehara villages from this National Highway.
 Every sort of transport suits every budget from Buses to Taxis ply on this Highway.